slexisvn/query_engine/docs/03-optimizer/24-the-cost-model.md

 **The cost model is consulted twice, in two places.** [`JoinReorder`](../../src/optimizer/passes/join-reorder.ts) uses `hashJoinCost` to choose a *logical* join order in chapter 25, assuming hash joins throughout; `PhysicalPlanner` later picks the actual algorithm per join.
 A join order chosen on the assumption of hash joins may be executed as nested loops.

-**Cost is not comparable across queries.** The units are arbitrary, so a total of 18,741 for one query and 60 for another says nothing about their relative runtimes.
-Only two costs for the *same* logical node are meaningfully comparable.
+**Cost is not elapsed time.** Dimensionless units are useful for comparing alternative plans under the same model.
+Costs for different queries may also suggest different amounts of modeled work, but their ratio is not a predicted runtime ratio: estimates, memory behavior, and unmodeled work can differ.

 **A bad cardinality estimate is a bad cost.** Every formula takes cardinalities.
 [Chapter 23](23-cardinality-estimation.md)'s `sqrt` estimate for `DISTINCT` propagates straight into a join cost, and nothing downstream can detect it.